-It doesn’t matter whether you have just bought your or you already own e scooter this is what it needs to be done.
+It doesn’t matter whether you have just bought one or you already own e-scooter, this is what it needs to be done.

-Either way, there will be a list of features that are at your disposal.
+Either way, there will be a list of features at your disposal.

 And you know what?

-If you've spent some serious buck on it that doesn’t mean that you will have everything you need.
-Same story, but totally opposite, is if you invest less money in e scooter.
+If you've spent some serious bucks on it, that doesn’t mean that you will have everything you need.
+It’s the same but opposite story if you invested less money in your e-scooter.
 That doesn’t mean that you won’t have what you need.

-For example, suppose you spend almost 2 grand and you don’t see the speedometer.
+For example, suppose you spend almost two grand and you don’t see the speedometer.
 Yeah, nothing surprising.

-Just observe and inform yourself reading through manual.
+Just observe and inform yourself by reading through the manual.

 Through this step, you will just glide.
 Probably the easiest way of doing this is just eliminating what you don’t need.

-Simply when it is dark they used to drive their car.
+When it is dark, they drive their car.
 Simple as that.

-Well, what is the most irrelevant thing for them is a presence of tail light and front light.
-That is something toward which they have “whatever” attitude.
-It is irrelevant whether their scooter has lights or not when it comes to safety.
+It is irrelevant whether their scooter has lights or not when it comes to the most important topic for us — how to be safe on an electric scooter.
 And that is only true for this example, of course.

-All of a sudden, I realize that I need all of the sorts of baskets, bells, lights, pumps, lockers, phone holders, and multi-tools.
+All of a sudden, I realize that I need all of the sorts of baskets, bells, lights, pumps, locks, electric scooter phone mounts and multi-tools.

-Well, what happens is that in short time I get out and go bankrupt at the same time.
+Well, what happens is that in a short time, I get out and go bankrupt at the same time.
 However, the biggest regret is the fact that half these things will collect dust on my shelf.

-So, prevent all that and think carefully what you need and what you don’t need before you go shopping.
+So, to prevent all that, think carefully about what you need and what you don’t need before you go shopping.

-We’ve cleared up the matter about the necessity of e-scooter accessories in the last chapter.
+We’ve cleared up the matter about the necessity of e-scooter accessories in the last section.
 Now, I want to show you what you have at your disposal.

 You will have two choices.

-First one is a basic level of things you need to be safe and sound.
-The other is much more (in my opinion not so crucial), but it can bring your safety to a higher level.
+First is the basic level of things you need to be safe and sound.
+The other is much less crucial, in my opinion, but it can take your safety to a higher level.

-This is all crucial for being safe in everyday traffic.
-No doubt in that.
-Even locker if you don’t have a foldable electric scooter and you can't take it with you...
+These are all crucial to being safe in everyday traffic.
+No doubt about it.
+Even the lock, if you don’t have a foldable electric scooter and you can't take it with you...

 Here’s one tip that is super important as well.

-Find a helmet that has a rear light, or get a tail light which you can put on your back or backpack.
-We are not so visible if we only have that fender tail light.
-It is too low and it is what we get.
+Find a helmet that has a rear light, or get a taillight that you can put on your back or backpack.
+We are not very visible if we only have that fender taillight.
+It is too low.

 But remember, we can always do something to make things right.